You are currently viewing Irrevocable Trust Basics Definition & How It Works

 There are several benefits to creating an irrevocable trust.
 One of the primary benefits is it can help protect assets from creditors.
 Because the assets in the trust are no longer owned by the grantor, they are not subject to the grantor’s debts or liabilities.
 This can be especially beneficial for individuals in high-risk professions, such as doctors or business owners.

-Irrevocable trusts can also be used for tax planning purposes.
+These trusts can also be used for tax planning purposes.
 For example, a grantor can transfer assets to an irrevocable trust to remove them from their estate, which can help reduce estate taxes.
 In addition, assets in an irrevocable trust may be able to grow and appreciate outside of the grantor’s estate, which can further reduce estate taxes.

 Another benefit of an irrevocable trust is that it can provide for loved ones after the grantor passes away.
 For example, a grantor can create a trust for the benefit of their children or grandchildren, with distributions made at certain intervals or for specific purposes, such as education or medical expenses.
 This can help ensure that the grantor’s assets are used for the benefit of their loved ones, rather than being subject to the beneficiaries’ creditors or mismanagement.